JvanKatwijk/qt-1090/README.md

 --------------------------------------------------------------------------

-I am looking at other http libraries, since qhttpServer lib gives some issues when cloding under windows.
+I am looking at other http libraries, since qhttpServer lib gives some issues when closing under windows.